Manoz/split-me/README.md

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/).

 ### Changelog

+### 1.0.5 - 06.03.2014
+* Removed 'accessibility-ready' tag since this theme is not accessibility-ready yet :( I'll work on it in the next update.
+* Add an "Updates" section in readme.txt

 ### 1.0.4 - 02.03.2014
 * Remove /inc/clean.php